-ABSTRACT: A study of the Torah, the Gospels, the Epistles and the Shroud of Turin, reveals that Jesus during His final week fulfilled the requirements and so was ordained the High Priest.
-Over the course of His ordination week Jesus was anointed with oil and sacrificial blood, washed, clothed, remained in the Temple vicinity, he received the laying on of hands of the high priest and all necessary sacrifices were offered.
+ABSTRACT: A study of the Torah, the Gospels, the Epistles, and the Shroud of Turin, reveals that Jesus during His final week fulfilled the requirements and so was ordained the High Priest.
+During His ordination week, Jesus was anointed with oil and sacrificial blood, washed, clothed, remained in the Temple vicinity, he received the laying on of hands of the high priest, and all necessary sacrifices were offered.
 Jesus was the High Priest offering up His own life as the atonement sacrifice according to the requirements of the law.
 Further, Jesus was anointed the Temple.
 Jesus fulfilled the requirements of the red heifer sacrifice being offered to make the waters of cleansing.

 God’s plan to have Jesus fulfill the Old Testament was a mystery, kept secret until after Jesus fulfilled the Scriptural requirements.